 ▶ If the matter remains unresolved then it should be referred to the line Manager for resolution at the next level.
-It may then be necessary for that line Manager to discuss the issue with their opposite number in the other agency to achieve resolution.
-This may include a face-to-face meeting between the Managers and workers involved to explore the problem openly and transparently and to gain resolution.
+It may then be necessary for that line Manager to discuss the issue with their opposite number in the other agency in an attempt to achieve resolution.
+This may include a face to face meeting between the Managers and workers involved in an attempt to explore the problem openly and transparently and to gain resolution.